 To run your applications you need hardware in some form.
 You can buy and maintain your own server, rent a physical server in a data center or run virtual private servers.
 You can also build your environment in the cloud.
 In this case the cloud basically is a collection of servers that you can use for a variety of use cases.
 Be it to run a VPS or use one of it's shared services.

-There are just a few major players in this space like Microsoft Azure (2.3B) or a size smaller (7.8B): the AWS cloud.
+There are just a few major players in this space like Microsoft Azure ($3.4B), Google Cloud ($2.3B) or a size smaller ($250M) DigitalOcean.
+We're building our architecture in the biggest one ($7.8B): the AWS cloud.

 To understand which parts to use when building your environment in AWS and how to use them, we need to start with learning some basic concepts.
 I used the free training courses, which I can recommend, to get a basic understanding.
 Check out appendix C for more info on training and which ones to start with.